 Pillar 2: Prioritizing Muscle Engagement

-- “Root Down, Lift Up”: Press through your feet and lengthen through your head for grounded stability.
+- “Root Down, Lift Up”: Press evenly through the feet and lengthen through the spine if that cue helps you feel organized rather than rigid.

 Pillar 3: Avoiding End-Range of Motion